 - They can hold their breath for nearly eight hours.

-What Should You Keep In Mind When It Comes To Encountering Such Deadly Snakes?
+What Should You Keep In Mind When It Comes To Encountering Such Venomous Snakes?

-Now that you are all caught up on the most dangerous snakes in the world, let us look at what you should and should definitely not do in the event that you are bitten by a venomous snake.
+Now that you are all caught up on the details of each venomous snake, let us look at what you should and should definitely not do in the event that you are bitten by a venomous snake.